ammolnar/bayesian-classifier/README.md

 Produce naive bayesian classifications that can be applied to text strings.
-The naive bayesian classifier produces a model for classifying strings based on the words used in strings that have already been Each classification needs to be trained, and the trained data is saved in an sqlite database (files ending `.db`).
+The naive bayesian classifier produces a model for classifying strings based on the words used in strings that have already been trained.
+Each classification needs to be trained, and the trained data is saved in an sqlite database (files ending `.db`).
 Data to classify can then be run against these sqlite databases to determine categories for individual rows.

 The classification library is based on [one developed in PHP](https://web.archive.org/web/20111211215027/http://www.xhtml.net/php/PHPNaiveBayesianFilter).
 The original code is no longer available at the website, but is available through the web archive.